Street-Light-Consulting/street-light-consulting.github.io/_posts/2025-11-03-gifts-gratitude-inclusion.md

 ---
 layout: post
-title: "Gifts, Gratitude & Inclusion: A Business Reflection on 3 November 2025"
+title: "Gifts, Gratitude & Inclusion"
 date: 2025-11-03
 author: Rob Street
 image: /assets/img/posts/the_generosity_department.webp
 tags: [leadership, business, spirituality, organizational-growth, satire]
 ---

-**Today’s readings (Romans 11:29‑36; Psalm 69:30‑31,33‑34,36; Luke 14:12‑14)** invite us to think about leadership not just as strategy or execution—but as a posture of gratitude, generosity, and inclusion.

-### Recognising Our Gifts
 When a leader accepts that their role and the organization’s opportunities are gifts, it changes how control, humility and stewardship are handled.
 Instead of “what I’ve built,” the question becomes “what am I stewarding for?”

 ### Cultivating Gratitude & Humility